turingschool/try-turing/fe-weekend-new/html-intro/index.md

 - Elements that live inside of the `body` tags will be displayed on the page.
 - We can nest elements inside of other elements to create structure within the HTML.
-- Classes allow us to give each element a specific label so that we can reference that element later.
 - The number of elements and the content inside of the elements in the HTML file usually have a 1-to-1 correlation with what we see in the browser.